henryjameslau/henryjameslau.github.io/_posts/2017-10-25-how-to-embed-ONS-interactives.md

 ---

-At the end of every post on [Visual.ONS](https://visual.ons.gov.uk/) is some code about how to use an iframe to embed any interactives elsewhere.
-This is to encourage syndication elsewhere by for example news organisations who might want to rewrite the words around an interactive to suits their style or readership.
+At the end of some posts on [Visual.ONS](https://visual.ons.gov.uk/) is some code about how to use an iframe to embed any interactives elsewhere.
+This is to encourage syndication elsewhere, for example news organisations who might want to rewrite the words around an interactive to suit their style or readership.

 ## Using an iframe to embed